Operating during the coronavirus lockdown and beyond

 - When will Ofsted inspections be restarting?

-Ofsted has announced that it will restart full, graded EIF inspections in early years from 4 May 2021.
+Full graded EIF inspections in early years started from 4 May 2021.
 Providers with active cases of Covid-19 at the time of inspection will be able to request a deferral.

-Minor amends will be made to the inspections handbook, informed by Ofsted’s experience carrying out trial interim visits and other fieldwork within the Covid context.
+Minor amends have been made to the inspections handbook, informed by Ofsted’s experience carrying out trial interim visits and other fieldwork within the Covid context.
 This will be published after the Easter break.
 Ofsted has also shared with us some answers to FAQs which you can access here.